 The hostel serves students from the age of 12 to 18 or from Grade 6 to Grade 12.
 Students stay in shared dormitories ranging from 4 to 8 students per dorm depending on the age.
-There is currently space for 40 boys and 40 girls.
+There is currently space for 40 boys.
 Hostel times are from Sunday evenings 18.00 pm until Fridays 18.00 pm.

 Students stay in for Friday evenings in the event of sport and depart on Saturday after the event.
 It is the believed of Rabboni that the home is the primary place of love and education therefore we request all students to go home during weekends so as to spend time with their families.

 Three meals are provided for students every day.
 The students are allowed a one hour study period in the afternoons.
 The younger students study a further 1.5 hours in the evenings and the older students have a further 2.5 hours.
 All study times are invigilated by teachers from the school who reside in the hostel and who are on duty.
 Extra classes are available at school in the afternoons by specific subject teachers.
 Strict discipline is adhered to at all times and students are required to help with cleaning of their rooms, their bathrooms and the kitchen, as they would do at their homes.